 As soon as it’s safe–that is, as soon as the concussion balls stop falling from the sky–get outside and take pictures of 1) all the damage you can find and 2) one or two big hailstones that haven’t melted yet.
 Include something in your hailstone photos to provide perspective, like a tape measure or an actual golf ball for comparison.

 Taking pictures of hail damage on your roof for an insurance claim is just like taking pictures of collision damage on your car when somebody hits you.
 You just need something tangible to show the insurance company.
 Thus again, take as many pictures of damage as you like, especially if you feel like taking a whole lot of pictures.

 Two common grounds for bad faith insurance claims are egregious delays and unreasonable amounts of evidence or paperwork.
 If you feel like your homeowner’s insurance company is taking too long to respond to you or may be trying to put unreasonable requirements on you in order to deny your claim, consider hiring a public adjuster and looking into bad faith lawsuits.
 More on that below.

 Key Considerations for Hail Damage Insurance Claims

-Now, when you file your hail damage roof insurance claim, an adjuster from the insurance company will come out and assess the damage.
+Now, when you file your Denver roof hail damage insurance claim, an adjuster from the insurance company will come out and assess the damage.
 Their purpose is to see if they agree with you that this is the kind of thing they agreed to pay for, and how much money they think it will take to fix it.
 Here too, it helps to have a roofer you trust to see if they agree with the insurance company’s assessment.

 If your claim is being wrongfully denied, underpaid, or otherwise mishandled, consider hiring a public adjuster.
 These folks do the same thing as the adjusters from insurance companies, except that they have no insurance affiliations.
 They’re independent, unbiased.
 If you need to escalate and really pursue your case, having a public adjuster agree with you can be very handy.